ajayececit/distribution/README.md

 ## Usage

-There are difference function which can get the inputs from user and give the probability distribution of the required distribution method
+There are different function which can get the inputs from user and give the probability distribution of the required distribution method